-The Anti-Defamation League, which has been critical of Trump in the past for comments the group has described as echoing “racist talking points" welcomed the executive order.
+The Anti-Defamation League, which has been critical of Trump in the past for comments the groups has described as echoing “racist talking points" welcomed the executive order.
 The group's CEO, Jonathan Greenblatt, said it would give law enforcement and campus officials an important tool in fighting anti-Semitism.

-But critics said the order is based on stalled legislation and is designed less to combat anti-Semitism than to have a chilling effect on free speech and to crack down on campus critics of Israel.
+But critics said the order is based on stalled legislation designed less to combat anti-Semitism than to have a chilling effect on free speech and to crack down on campus critics of Israel.

 “We feel it is misguided and harmful for the White House to unilaterally declare a broad range of nonviolent campus criticism of Israel to be anti-Semitic, especially at a time when the prime driver of anti-Semitism in this country is the xenophobic, white nationalist far-right,”said Jeremy Ben-Ami, president of J Street, a Democratic-aligned advocacy group.

-Trump signed the executive order at a Hanukkah reception at the White House, the first of two Wednesday.
+Trump signed the executive order at a Hanukkah reception at the White House, the first of two on Wednesday.
 New England Patriots owner Robert Kraft and Harvard law professor Alan Dershowitz were among those in attendance who spoke in favor of Trump's actions.